 Protects the heart and lungs from physical injuries

-Expansion and contraction aid in breathing
+Expansion and contraction during breathing

 Maintains the structure and shape of the thorax

 Ribs develop from the sclerotome, a portion of paired paraxial mesoderm called somites, which forms vertebrae.
+It also contributes to the formation of vertebral column.

 Jawed Fish: Has dorsal and ventral ribs